maxshuang/maxshuang/README.md

 - 🔭 I’m currently working on PingCAP
 - 👯 I’m looking to collaborate on [pingcap/cdc](https://github.com/pingcap/ticdc), a change data capture system for TiDB
+- 🌱 I'm continuously working and learning on solving problems of complex system
+- 🌱 I'm aiming at creating a system to connect more people and enpower people to be creative
 - 😄 Follow my blog https://maxshuang.github.io/